jsenv/assert/readme.md

 # Presentation

 `@jsenv/assert` compare two values with extreme accuracy.
 If values differ, an error is thrown with a readable message.
-`@jsenv/assert` helps you to know if the `actual` value produced in a test matches what you `expected`.
+It helps you to know if the _actual_ value produced in a test matches what you _expected_.

 ```js
 import { assert } from "@jsenv/assert"